taneesha-beep/Study-Sphere/README.md

 # Study_Sphere
-This is out college RDBMS project.
+This is our college RDBMS project.